axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 For an example use case when using the macro is recommended, see {{% xref "/chapter-manipulating-messages/customizing-message-format/reference-macros/use-case-3-macros/_index.md" %}}.

 ## RAWMSG {#macro-rawmsg}

 *Description:* The original message as received from the client.
 Note that this macro is available only in 3.16 and later, and only if AxoSyslog received the message using the [`default-network-drivers-ng()` source]({{< relref "/chapter-sources/source-default-network-drivers/_index.md" >}}), or the source receiving the message has the [`store-raw-message`](shared/chunk/option-source-flags.htm) flag set.

+## RAWMSG_SIZE {#macro-rawmsg-size}

+Available in {{% param "product.name" %}} version 4.2 and newer.

+*Description:* The original size of the incoming message in bytes.
+Might not be available for every source driver.

 ## RCPTID {#macro-rcptid}